Style guide: Chaos to cohesion for 200+ people

 After the trivia and the workshops

-200+ regularly used it, often reaching out with questions and instances to understand the style guide’s application
+200+ regularly use it, often reaching out with questions and instances to understand the style guide’s application

 NEXT STEPS